Petrie Museum of Egyptian Archaeology: Organisation and collections

+The museum's entrance gallery was renovated in 2019 and reopened to the public in 2020.
+It provides an insight into the history of the museum, its collections, and notable figures, including Petrie, Amelia Edwards, Ali Suefi, and Violette Lafleur.
+The entrance also contains a small gift shop.

 The museum is split into three galleries.
 The main gallery (housed above the old stables) contains many of the museum's small domestic artefacts, mummy portraits and cases, and the Inscriptions Aisle.
 The Inscriptions Aisle displays tablets, including Pyramid Texts, written in hieroglyphics, hieratic, Greek, and Arabic, and organised according to material type.
 Another gallery (the pottery gallery) contains many cabinets of pottery, clothing, jewellery, and shabti figures, arranged chronologically.
-A new entrance gallery was refurbished in 2019 which provides an insight into the history of the museum, its collections, and notable figures.

 The entire collection has been digitised and the catalogue can be browsed and consulted online.

-Notable holdings
+Significant holdings

-The collection contains some significant 'firsts': one of the earliest pieces of linen from Egypt (about 5000 BC); two lions from the temple of Min at Koptos, from the first group of monumental sculpture (about 3000 BC, these are located outside the provost's office in the Wilkins Building on Gower Street); a fragment from the Palermo Stone (first kinglist or calendar, about 2900 BC); the earliest example of metal from Egypt, the first worked iron beads; the earliest 'cylinder seal' in Egypt (about 3500 BC); the oldest wills on papyrus paper; the oldest gynaecological papyrus and the only veterinary papyrus from ancient Egypt (access available upon request); and the largest architectural drawing, showing a shrine (about 1300 BC).

-Costume is another strength of the collection.
-In addition to the Tarkhan Dress (the 'oldest dress') there is a unique beadnet dress of a dancer from the Pyramid Age (about 2400 BC), two long sleeved robes of the same date, a suit of armour from the palace of Memphis, as well as socks and sandals from the Roman period.
-The collection contains works of art from Akhenaten’s city at Amarna: colourful tiles, carvings and frescoes, from many other important Egyptian and Nubian settlements and burial sites.
-The museum houses the world’s largest collection of Roman period mummy portraits (first to second centuries AD).
+The museum contains over 80,000 objects and has been designated as a collection of national and international importance by the Arts Council England.

+There are significant holdings of Egyptian costume, including a piece of Egyptian linen from around 5000 BC, one of the earliest known, and the Tarkhan dress from the fourth millennium BC, the world's oldest known woven garment as of 2016.

 The collection also includes material from the Ptolemaic, Roman and Islamic periods.
+This includes Britain's largest collection of Roman period mummy portraits.

 There is a substantial archive held in the museum, including excavation records, correspondence and photographs relating to excavations led by Flinders Petrie.
 There are additionally documents relating to the distribution of finds from fieldwork to museums worldwide between 1887 and 1949.

-Reputation

-The museum specialises in objects of daily use, containing over 80,000 objects and ranks among some of the world's leading collections of Egyptian and Sudanese material.
-It only ranks behind the collections of the Cairo Museum, The British Museum and the Ägyptisches Museum, Berlin in number and quality of items.
-The museum contains many 'firsts', such as the Tarkhan Dress, confirmed as the world's oldest woven garment.